onionshare/onionshare/BUILD.md

 * You'll need a code signing certificate.
 I roughly followed [this guide](http://blog.assarbad.net/20110513/startssl-code-signing-certificate/) to make one using my StartSSL account.
 * Once you get a code signing key and certificate and covert it to a pfx file, import it into your certificate store.
-* Windows 10:
-  * Go to https://dev.windows.com/en-us/downloads/windows-10-sdk and install the standalone Windows 10 SDK.
-Note that you may not need this if you already have Visual Studio.
-  * Add `C:\Program Files (x86)\Windows Kits\10\bin\x86` to the path.

 ### To make a .exe: